arshadbu15/Indian_census_Analysis/README.md

 There were queries which required some math and statistics they are solved with different approach

 you can also find some question of Window function

+dataset1 and dataset2 is the datasource for this analysis you can directly import it in mysql